AUC Admissions Office Hour: Tuesdays, 13.00-14.00

 All international students are required by law to have appropriate health insurance for the duration of their stay in the Netherlands.
 Students are also advised to take out an appropriate general third-party insurance (liability insurance).
 Please note that liability insurance is mandatory for non-EEA/EU students requesting a residence permit through the UvA (which also means international AUC students without Dutch nationality).

-We encourage you to check carefully before you come to the Netherlands as to whether your insurance will cover the complete period of your stay abroad and what type of coverage it consists of.
+We encourage you to check carefully before you come to the Netherlands as to whether your insurance will cover the complete period of your stay abroad and what type of coverage it provides.

 You can find more information about the various types of insurance, how to take out a policy and other practical issues (such as working during your studies) as they relate to insurance in the Netherlands as an international student via the link below.